jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/ninth-month/MinutesForMeetingForWorshipForBusiness.rst

 `Jeremy Nelson`_, `Joyce Doyle`_, `Bill Durland`_,

 `Molly`_ started the meeting at 11:24 a.m. with a reading of a
-paramble from that was used in Young Friend education.
+preamble from that was used in Young Friend education.
 Mark chapter 4.

 1. Approval of August Minutes for Meeting for Business. `Ann`_ volunteered